WaCoDiS/core-engine/README.md

 ### Build from Source
 In order to build the WaCoDiS Core Engine from source _Java Development Kit_ (JDK) must be available.
 Core Engine is tested with Oracle JDK 8 and OpenJDK 8.
 Unless stated otherwise later JDK versions can be used.
 Since this is a Maven project, [Apache Maven](https://maven.apache.org/) must be available for building it.

+Before you build the Core Engine project, it is necessary to clone and build the [WaCoDiS fork of the 52°North WPS Client Lib](https://github.com/WaCoDiS/wps-client-lib).
+1. clone the project: `git clone https://github.com/WaCoDiS/wps-client-lib.git`
+2. run `mvn clean install` in WPS Client Lib project's root folder to build the project and install the artifacts in your local Maven repository.

-Then, you can build the project by running `mvn clean install` from root directory
+After you built the WPS Client Lib project, you can build the Core Engine project by running `mvn clean install` from (Core Engine) root directory.

 ### Build using Docker
 The project contains a Dockerfile for building a Docker image.
 Simply run `docker build -t wacodis/core-engine:latest .`